SwissDataScienceCenter/renku-python/docs/how-to-guides/tracking-workflows.rst

 This would set the name for the input file to ``data_file`` and the name for the output file to ``result``.

-Similarily, if you had a command ``python script.py example`` and there is a file named ``example`` on disk, renku would detect it as an input.
+Similarly, if you had a command ``python script.py example`` and there is a file named ``example`` on disk, renku would detect it as an input.
 But if this was just a coincidence and ``example`` was actually a string input unrelated to the file, you could run ``renku run --parameter my_param="example" -- python